orther/upfront/README.md

 upfront
 =======

-Scalable and Modular Object Oriented HTML (using Jade templates) and Styles (using Stylus CSS language).
-Influenced and based heavily on SMACSS and OOCSS.
+Scalable and Modular Object Oriented HTML (using Jade templates) and styles (using Stylus CSS language).
+This project is influenced and based heavily on SMACSS and OOCSS.

-These styles and templates are designed to be used as a base/starting point for module/component based web sites/apps.
-Specifically I am using this with web apps projects that are using [Brunch](http://brunch.io) (which has a convention to not auto include files that start with `_` (underscore) and is the reason any files in this project start with `_`).
+These styles and templates are designed to be used as a starting point for module/component based web apps.
+Pull requests are encouraged but so help me god it if it is an automated pull request with a "funny" message to add Travis CI support.

+**NOTE:** I am specifically using this project with web apps that are using HTML5 application assembler [Brunch](http://brunch.io) which has a convention to NOT auto-include files that start with an underscore and this is the reason files start with an underscore.